pdimens/harpy/Workflows/Align/Align.md

 assign molecule identifiers (`MI:i` SAM tags) based on these barcodes and the [molecule distance threshold](../../haplotagdata.md/#barcode-thresholds).

 ## [!badge text="New"] Works with regular WGS data
-Starting with Harpy version `2`, the `--ignore-bx` option lets you skip the workflow routines that do things specific to linked reads, meaning you can comfortably use [!badge corners="pill" text="harpy align bwa"](bwa.md) and [!badge corners="pill" text="harpy align strobe"](strobe.md) to align your WGS sequence data.
+Starting with Harpy `v2.x`, the `--ignore-bx` option lets you skip the workflow routines that do things specific to linked reads, meaning you can comfortably use [!badge corners="pill" text="harpy align bwa"](bwa.md) and [!badge corners="pill" text="harpy align strobe"](strobe.md) to align your WGS sequence data.